 Living Independently with Supports: Part 2

-Click here for the complete manual!
-Four years ago, in January of 2008, three guys with a physical disability moved into a home that they had purchased themselves with the help of their families.
+In January of 2008, three guys with a physical disability moved into a home that they had purchased themselves with the help of their families.
 Their three bedroom rancher in Merion, Pennsylvania outside of Philadelphia had been renovated and modified so that they could access the entire house with their wheelchairs, and their 24/7 support staff had been set-up.
-The guys and their families call this ownership model ‘HomeWorks’, and last year they asked me to write up a manual of how it was done.
+The guys and their families call this ownership model ‘HomeWorks’, and they asked me to write up a manual of how it was done.
 Although the booklet focuses on home ownership for a person with a physical disability, many of the same considerations exist for a person with autism, or for those who are solely interested in renting, rather than owning, a home in the community.

 There are some differences of course, when renting a house as opposed to purchasing.
-And ’getting along’ with housemates is much more involved when you’re talking about adults with autism, given the sensitivities and sensory issues.
-That situation, like the Juniper Hill Farms model, deserves it’s own manual, and hopefully I’ll finish one before the year is out.
+And ‘getting along’ with housemates is much more involved when you’re talking about adults with autism, given the sensitivities and sensory issues.
+That situation, like the Juniper Hill Farms model, deserves it’s own manual.
 In the meantime, we will take it a step at a time on this blog!
 On this page I will list the links to some of the individual topics covered in the HomeWorks manual to make it easier to access.
 Most topics are only one page long.

 Below are my ‘At-A-Glance’ suggestions for getting started on the road to independence.
 There are three main places to go for assistance: Social Security Administration (to access SSI benefits, monthly financial assistance) , Department of Public Welfare (or your state’s Human Services agency, to access services as well as food stamps, heating and medical assistance), and the Department of Housing and Urban Development (for rental assistance).
 They are covered in more detail below.